 - Supporting mitochondrial function

-- Strengthen Shilajit’s molecular structure
+- Strengthen the molecular structure of shilajit

 - Improve the bioavailability of other minerals